Layered Separators in Minor-Closed Graph Classes with Applications: Clique-Sums

-We now describe some graph classes for which \lemref{GoodCliqueSum} is immediately applicable. \citet{Wagner37} proved that every $K_5$-minor-free graph can be constructed from $(\leq 3)$-clique sums of planar graphs and $V_8$, where $V_8$ is the graph obtained from an 8-cycle by adding an edge between opposite vertices.
-A bfs layering shows that $V_8$ is 3--good.
+We now describe some graph classes for which \lemref{GoodCliqueSum} is immediately applicable. \citet{Wagner37} proved that every $K_5$-minor-free graph can be constructed from $(\leq 3)$-clique-sums of planar graphs and $V_8$, where $V_8$ is the graph obtained from an 8-cycle by adding four edges between the opposite pairs of vertices.
+A bfs layering shows that $V_8$ is 3-good.
 By \thmref{GoodDecomposition}, every planar graph is 3-good.
-Thus, by \lemref{GoodCliqueSum}, every $K_5$-minor-free graph is $3$-good.
-By \lemref{DecompLayering}, such a graph has layered treewidth at most 3, and admits layered separations of width 3. \citet{Wagner37} also proved that every $K_{3,3}$-minor-free graph can be constructed from $(\leq 2)$-clique sums of planar graphs and $K_5$.
+Thus, by \lemref{GoodCliqueSum}, every $K_5$-minor-free graph is $3$-good, has layered treewidth at most 3, and admits layered separations of width 3 by \lemref{DecompLayering}. \citet{Wagner37} and \citet{Hall43} also proved that every $K_{3,3}$-minor-free graph can be constructed from $(\leq 2)$-clique-sums of planar graphs and $K_5$.
 Since $K_5$ is $4$-good and every planar graph is 3-good, every $K_{3,3}$-minor-free graph is $4$-good, has layered treewidth at most 4, and admits layered separations of width 4.
-For a number of particular graphs $H$, \citet{Truemper} characterised the $H$-minor-free graphs in terms of $(\leq3)$-clique sums of planar graphs and various small graphs.
+For a number of particular graphs $H$, \citet{Truemper} characterised the $H$-minor-free graphs in terms of $(\leq3)$-clique-sums of planar graphs and various small graphs.
 The above methods apply here also; we omit these details.
 More generally, a graph $H$ is \emph{single-crossing} if it has a drawing in the plane with at most one crossing.
-For example, $K_5$ and $K_{3,3}$ are single-crossing. \citet{RS-GST93} proved that for every single-crossing graph $H$, every $H$-minor-free graph can be constructed from $(\leq 3)$-clique sums of planar graphs and graphs of treewidth at most $\ell$, for some constant $\ell=\ell(H)\geq 3$.
+For example, $K_5$ and $K_{3,3}$ are single-crossing. \citet{RS-GST93} proved that for every single-crossing graph $H$, every $H$-minor-free graph can be constructed from $(\leq 3)$-clique-sums of planar graphs and graphs of treewidth at most $\ell$, for some constant $\ell=\ell(H)\geq 3$.
 It follows from the above results that every $H$-minor-free graph is $\ell$-good, has layered treewidth at most $\ell$, and admits layered separations of width $\ell$.